Dhrumilcse/328/README.md

 # 328
 A minimal platform to let you buy and sell nfts, built with Django, PostgreSQL, and Heroku.
-Submission for Shopify Data Developer Challenge Fall 2021.

 https://user-images.githubusercontent.com/17984133/116902775-8b7f7000-ac09-11eb-87ca-5800b4f42867.mp4